-Washington Secretary of State Kim Wyman resigns to take election-security post in Biden administration
+Washington Secretary of State Kim Wyman resigns to join Biden administration

 “We have not compiled a list yet” of potential appointees, Inslee spokesperson Tara Lee wrote in an email Tuesday morning.
 “Process still TBD.”

-“It is our understanding that the governor and SOS Wyman are speaking via phone shortly,” Lee added.
+Meanwhile, he congratulated Wyman, saying: “She has remained independent in the face of partisan challenges and has always done what was best for the strength of our democracy.

+“She is a great fit to lead these crucial efforts at the national level and I have no doubt that her expertise, energy and focus will lead to more secure elections and help restore faith in the democratic process,” he added.

-Inslee’s appointee would fill the role through next November’s next general election.
+The governor’s appointee would fill the role through next November’s next general election.

-The winning candidate in that election would then serve out the remainder of Wyman’s term through 2024, the governor’s office has said.
+The winning candidate in that election will serve out the remainder of Wyman’s term through 2024, the governor’s office has said.

+Tarleton, a Seattle Democrat who lost to Wyman by about seven percentage points in the November election, said Tuesday she would seek the appointment.

+“I look forward to learning about the Governor’s appointment process,” wrote Tarleton, who has also served as a Port of Seattle commissioner.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.